3rdWebCreator/notebook/content/blog-posts/if-at-first-you-can-t-tweet-try-hugo-instead.md

 type = "blog"

 +++
 I tried, and failed to tweet last night.
-For some reason, which is still unclear to me, Twitter wouldn’t let my account post anything.
+For no apparent reason, Twitter wouldn’t let my account post anything.

 Ironically, getting blocked by a social network is the perfect beginning for the new project I was trying to tweet about.